digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/Keyfob.md

 > NOTE: The S1 Ute remotes are missing the boot button (right)

 ### S2/S3 Smartshield
-these remotes are far closer to what would become the standard for the BA/BF model Ford Falcons after them, utilizing a 433mHz frequency and becoming far more standard allowing for a much lower aftermarket replacement cost.
+these remotes are far closer to what would become the standard for the BA/BF model Ford Falcons after them, however they still employ a 304mHz frequency.
+These remote have more aftermarket replacements available* an are easier to find replacements for due to their relatively higher commonness, and appear to employ a double-length security code to discern specific remotes, theoretically making them more secure.
 They are noticeably larger than their S1 counterparts, however they are also far more durable, reparable, and ultimately, replaceable*

 <sup>* at the time of writing, 2024</sup>